publiccodenet/about/activities/finance-management/reporting.md

 ## Board meeting reports

-A concise financial one-pager is produced by the Operations Coordinator for board meetings.
+A concise financial one-pager is produced by the operations coordinator for board meetings.
 The one-pager gives an overview of:

 * The current cash position
 * Costs incurred